 - The standard color of the controller is black.
-There are also limited edition colors that are released from time to time.
-These are usually based on the 1697 controller rather then the 1708 controller.
+Although most controllers are black, Microsoft releases limited edition and other color controllers from time to time.

 - The X, Y, B, and A buttons are the only colored parts of the controller.

 - The controller also features a micro-USB cable at the top of the controller to enable charging while plugged into the console and connecting for use with a computer.

 - The controller now features a 3.5mm headphone jack as a standard feature.
 You no longer need to use the headphone adapter to use a non-Microsoft headset.